sparcl package

 Parameters:

-• url (str, optional) – Base URL of SPARC Server.
+• url (str, optional) – Base URL of SPARCL Server.
 Defaults to ‘https://astrosparcl.datalab.noirlab.edu’.

 • verbose (bool, optional) – Default verbosity is set to False for all client methods.